AaHaHaa/MMTools/README.md

 This is the shared package to simulate pulse propagation in a solid-core fiber with GMMNLSE/MM-UPPE with MATLAB.

 > [!IMPORTANT]
 > Stay tuned!
 I'm extending its capability to various gain media.
 Current plan includes Er, Er/Yb, Nd, Tm, and Ho.
 I'll let you know when it's done.
+See [Important notice](https://github.com/AaHaHaa/MMTools?tab=readme-ov-file#important-notice) below.

 It solves the pulse propagation with RK4IP if single mode and MPA if multimode.
 Both scalar and polarized scenarios can be simulated.
 Besides, it is implemented with an adaptive step-size control for both methods.
 Both passive and gain fibers can be simulated, where gain model includes Gaussian gain and rate-equation gain, for both single mode and multimode.
 Random mode coupling can be included as well.
 > Note:<br>